 Officially adopted in 1988, Hispanic Heritage Month runs from September 15th through October 15th and marks the contributions of Hispanic Americans and Latinos to American life.
 This designation by President Ronald Reagan expanded an earlier one-week commemoration signed into law by President Lyndon Johnson.

 The largest minority population in the nation, Hispanics and Latinos have strongly influenced U.S. culture since before its founding.
-Use these top free lessons and activities to help your students explore the impact and achievements of Americans with Hispanic and Latino ancestry.
+These top free lessons and activities can help all students explore the impact and achievements of Americans with Hispanic and Latino ancestry.

 Best Free Hispanic Heritage Month Lessons and Activities

 What’s the Difference Between Hispanic and Latino?

 Language can be clarifying or confusing.
 The terms Hispanic, Latino, and Latinx may be used interchangeably but have different meanings.
 Learn the differences in this brief, clarifying article from Encyclopedia Britannica.

 Try these standards-based activities and lesson plans in English and Spanish.
 Lessons and activities are rich and diverse, with virtual tours, images, educator guides, and more.
 The next-best thing to visiting the museum!